JPry/choir-guides/_drafts/TEMPLATE.md

     doxastikon: null

 # 1st & 2nd Antiphon for Divine Liturgy
-antiphon_12:
+antiphon_12: Normal Sunday

 # 3rd Antiphon for Divine Liturgy
 antiphon_3:

-# List of after-entrance Troparia for Divine Liturgy
+# List of after-entrance Troparia for Divine Liturgy.
+DO NOT include Troparion of Ascension
 post_entrance:
     -

+# When the Troparion of Ascension should NOT be sung, change "true" to "false"
+ascension: true

 # The Kontakion of the day.
 kontakion: false

-# When the Troparion of Ascension should NOT be sung, uncomment this line:
-#ascension: false

 # The Megalynarion of the day.
 megalynarion: false